 - Participating in the production of the school musical

-- Adopt-A-Room cleaning or one time arranged cleaning
+- Adopt-a-Room cleaning or one time arranged cleaning

-Activities that do not qualify:
+Activities that do NOT qualify:

-- Attending school functions such as picnics, performances, or conferences
+- Attending school functions such as picnics, performances, or conferences.

-- Projects you do as a surprise, without prior discussion with staff
+- Projects you do as a surprise, without prior discussion with staff.

-- Time spent on TADS
+- Time spent on TADS.

-- Reading this email
+- Reading this web page.

 How does the school keep track of how many hours I have done so far?